 - Progress to 3 sets of 10-15 repetitions at a heavier weight a few weeks after that

-Cardio-respiratory fitness refers to the ability of your heart and lungs to work to bring oxygen and nutrients throughout the body.
+Cardiorespiratory fitness refers to the ability of your heart and lungs to work to carry oxygen and nutrients throughout the body.

-- Healthy circulation (important in the prevention of diabetes-related amputations)
+- healthy circulation (important in the prevention of diabetes-related amputations),

 Speak with a doctor before making drastic changes to your diet or starting an exercise program.

-Source: 10-year follow-up of diabetes incidence and weight loss in the Diabetes Prevention Program Outcomes Study.
+Diabetes Prevention Program Research Group, Knowler WC, Fowler SE, et al. 10-year follow-up of diabetes incidence and weight loss in the Diabetes Prevention Program Outcomes Study [published correction appears in Lancet.
+2009 Dec 19;374(9707):2054].
 Lancet.
-2009 November 14;374(9702):1677-1686. doi:10.1016/S0140-6736(09)61457-4.
+2009;374(9702):1677-1686. doi:10.1016/S0140-6736(09)61457-4.